Layout

 trial-and-error we've had to deal with before.
 I actually made a ton of mistakes

-writing this code that I'm not showing.
-You can only see me leave off a mut
+writing this code that I'm not showing, but you can only see me leave off a mut

 or